editorconfig-checker/editorconfig-checker/README.md

         show which files would be checked
   -exclude string
-        a regex which files should be excluded from checking - needs to be a valid regular expression -h    print the help
+        a regex which files should be excluded from checking - needs to be a valid regular expression -format
+        specifies the output format, see "Formats" below for more information -h    print the help
   -help
         print the help